Growth factor in teleparallel Gauss-Bonnet gravity: M esz aros Equation in the Sub-Hubble era

 Accordingly, the condition $k \gg aH$ corresponds to $\varepsilon \ll 1$, while the assumption $\dot{\gdep{\Phi}} \approx 0$ translates into $\varepsilon_\Phi \ll 1$.
 We denote the quantities defined in Eqs. \eqref{eq_49} and \eqref{eq_50} as the ``SHA parameters'' and ``QSA parameters'', respectively.
 The QSA parameters are motivated by the slow-roll parameters commonly employed in the background analysis of inflationary models.
 Moreover, aside from the parameter $\varepsilon$, the remaining SHA parameters are not required to be small.
 As an illustration, during the matter-dominated era, the Hubble rate evolves as $H \propto \sqrt{\Omega_{m0}} a^{-3/2}$, which leads to

 where $\Omega_{m0}$ denotes the present-day matter density parameter.
 Now, to apply this parametrization, Eqs. \eqref{eq_35}-\eqref{eq_39} need to be expanded to the contributions of $\delta T$ and $\delta T_G$, and the time derivatives must also be expanded in order to completely track all the terms proportional to $H$ or its derivatives.
 We keep only the leading order terms in $\varepsilon$ to account for the modes deep in the Hubble well.
 Also note that the QSA parameters are very small, so their coupling with the SHA parameter $\varepsilon$ is considered higher-order and thus neglected.
 Also, without loss of generality, any further derivative of $\varepsilon_\Phi$ is non-linear in QSA parameters, so is neglected without defining any new parameter for derivatives of $\chi_\Phi$.
 See \cite{Shivamgit2026} for the full expression in terms of these parameters and for the complete calculation of the $G_{\rm eff}$.
-There are four variables, $\gdep{\Phi},\gdep{\Psi} , \gdep{\beta} \,\text{and}\, {\underaccent{\mathsf{NG}}{{{\hat{\delta}}_m}}}$ and four equations, $\mathbb{E}_{00},\mathbb{E}_{(0\,\hat{i})},\mathbb{E}_{(\hat{i}\,\hat{j})},\,\mathbb{E}^{\hat{i}}\,_{\hat{i}}\, \text{and a constraint equation} \,\,\mathbb{E}_{[0\,\hat{i}]} $.
+Ref.~\cite{OrjuelaQuintana:2023qsasha} established a safety region $0.067\,h\,\mathrm{Mpc}^{-1}\lesssim k \lesssim 0.2\,h\,\mathrm{Mpc}^{-1}$ for scale-dependent evolution of perturbations from matter domination to the present, and showed that second-order SHA corrections have negligible impact on linear cosmological observables within this region.
+The modes relevant to the growth factor computed here lie well within this safety region, and the QSA parameters $\varepsilon_\Phi$, $\varepsilon_\Psi$ and $\varepsilon_\beta$ are always suppressed by an additional factor of $\varepsilon^n\,(n\geq2$), making any QSA-breaking contribution at least third-order and negligible.
+There are four variables, $\gdep{\Phi},\gdep{\Psi} , \gdep{\beta} \,\text{and}\, {\underaccent{\mathsf{NG}} {{{\hat{\delta}}_m}}}$ and four equations, $\mathbb{E}_{00},\mathbb{E}_{(0\,\hat{i})},\mathbb{E}_{(\hat{i}\,\hat{j})},\,\mathbb{E}^{\hat{i}}\,_{\hat{i}}\, \text{and a constraint equation} \,\,\mathbb{E}_{[0\,\hat{i}]} $.
 We choose the first three equations and the constraint to solve for the variables completely.
 However, we checked that the fourth equation was also satisfied.
 Moreover, we have provided the complete expansions of all the equations in Appendix \ref{App_A}.
 We start by multiplying the time-space component by $3H$ and adding it to the time-time component, and then substituting for $\gdep{\beta}$ from the antisymmetric part of the equations.
 At leading order, this looks like

 In terms of ${\underaccent{\mathsf{NG}}{{{\hat{\delta}}_m}}}$, after substituting $\varepsilon$ back, we get

 The anisotropic part, after substitution of $\gdep{\beta}$, at leading order in $\varepsilon$, results in